 The Office of Graduate Academic Affairs is directed by the Associate Vice Provost for Graduate Academic Affairs.
 The office provides various services to graduate students and consults with academic units on matters related to curricula and the implementation of academic policies.
 The office provides periodic reports and analyses of its activities to the Vice Provost for Research and Academic Affairs, academic units, and other interested units of the university as appropriate.

-7.1 Plan of Study for Graduate Students
+7.1 Program and Advising Requirements for Graduate Students

 A master's degree student must fulfill an approved degree program of at least 30 credit hours (see academic unit-specific requirements).
-Up to nine credit hours of acceptable graduate coursework may be transferred from other institutions (or other degree programs at Illinois Institute of Technology).
+Up to nine credit hours of acceptable graduate coursework may be transferred from other institutions (or from other degree programs at Illinois Institute of Technology).
 These courses cannot include research or seminars or courses used in obtaining another degree.
 Students are allowed to earn up to nine credit hours by proficiency examination only when transfer credit is not applied.
 All research hours must be completed at Illinois Institute of Technology.

 - At least 50% of the minimum coursework for a master’s degree must be in courses open only for graduate credit (500-level or above).